How to Plan the Perfect Santa Barbara Weekend Escape

 Because everything in Santa Barbara is fairly close by car or e-bike, it doesn’t matter too much where you wind up staying.
 However, I do think within walking distance of the Funk Zone will put you in the best position, especially if you plan on having drinks with dinner and want to just walk to and from your hotel.
 We stayed at the very cute and newly renovated Hideaway.
-It really is tucked away on the side of the road, and the breakfast is absolutely delicious!
+It lives up to its name and is tucked away on the side of the road.
+The breakfast is absolutely delicious!

 You can drive or fly into Santa Barbara.
 We drove in from San Luis Obispo, which was only two hours away, and then drove on to LA, which was another two hours.
-If you fly in, Santa Barbara does have its own airport, which is only like ten minutes from downtown!
+If you fly in, Santa Barbara has its own airport, which is only ten minutes from downtown.

-We mostly got around by car and everything was max 10 minutes away!
+We mostly got around by car and everything was at most 10 minutes away!
 I actually have a better recommendation if you’re comfortable with it…

 The Perfect Santa Barbara Weekend Itinerary